chainguard-dev/edu/content/chainguard/administration/cloudevents/pull-events-recorder/index.md

 * `chainctl`, the Chainguard command-line interface.
 You can install this by following our guide on [How to Install `chainctl`](/chainguard/administration/how-to-install-chainctl/).
 * `terraform` to configure a Google Cloud service account, IAM permissions, and deploy the Cloud Run service.
 * A Google Cloud account with a project running.
-Your project must have the following APIs enabled:
+The example application assumes that your project has the following APIs enabled:
     * [Cloud DNS API](https://cloud.google.com/dns/docs/overview/)
     * [BigQuery API](https://cloud.google.com/bigquery/docs/reference/rest)
     * [BigQuery Data Transfer API](https://cloud.google.com/bigquery/docs/reference/datatransfer/rest)